Policy-based Scheduling

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} delete -f examples/sample-policy/guestbook-all-in-one.yaml -n guestbook

-and then delete the corresponding Schedule Policy:
+And then delete the corresponding Schedule Policy:

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} delete -f ./policy.yaml